 In other words, not getting sufficient shut-eye leaves an impact that transcends feeling sluggish and sickly.
 On that note, we’ve taken the liberty to list down the many things that happen when you don’t get enough rest.

-Here are 7 ways sleep troubles can damage other aspects of your life:
+Here are 7 ways sleep troubles damage other aspects of your life:

-1. Not sleeping enough (or vice versa) easily makes anyone susceptible to getting ill
+1. Not sleeping enough easily makes anyone susceptible to getting ill.

 When was the last time you had to skip work to stay in bed and get rid of a bug?
 Granted that the advancement of technology and civilization has increased tenfold in the last couple of years, unhealthy environments—both mentally and earthly—continue to thrive as well.